- Get Involved

 The original Idaho Humane Society was formed in Boise in the late 1890s and active through the early decades of the last century.
 It was an all-volunteer organization.
 Some of the original members were later affiliated with the current Humane Society, including District Judge Charles F. Koelsch, who was a lifelong and influential advocate for the humane treatment of animals and for the punishment of those who perpetuate acts of cruelty.

-The current Idaho Humane Society was formed after three Boise women – Mrs. John (Olga) Rothchild, Mrs. Ben Mains and Mrs. Earl Zimmerman – protested inhumane conditions at the Boise City Pound in June 1941.
+The current Idaho Humane Society was officially incorporated after three Boise women – Mrs. John (Olga) Rothchild, Mrs. Ben Mains and Mrs. Earl Zimmerman – protested inhumane conditions at the Boise City Pound in June 1941.
 The women took a local Idaho Statesman reporter to investigate the pound and confronted Boise Mayor Westerman Whillock with demands that conditions should be improved.

-The result was a front page Idaho Statesman expose that infuriated local citizens with its account of stray dogs languishing in the pound.
-The pound facility at the time was a three-sided wooden barn located on the banks of the Boise River near present day Ann Morrison Park in an area known to residents as “shanty town.”
+The result was a front-page Idaho Statesman expose that infuriated local citizens with its account of stray dogs languishing in the pound.
+The pound facility at the time was a three-sided wooden barn located on the banks of the Boise River near present-day Ann Morrison Park in an area known to residents as “shanty town.”
 Dogs were reportedly kept without adequate food or water, and subsequently shot and left to decompose within the structure.

 Reacting to public pressure, the mayor assured residents that the situation would be remedied and pledged to adequately fund the pound with dog license revenue.
 With the help of the group that would become the Idaho Humane Society, the structure was cleaned and the animals were cared for properly.
 New policies for humane euthanasia, sanitation and plentiful food and water were put in place, and mandatory holding periods for stray dogs were also established.